After I published the US needs a high level coach, a great discussion ensued in the comments.

-It really does seem to be quite bi-polar, without much of a middle ground.
+It really does seem to be bi-modal, without much of a middle ground.

-The reason being that high-level player identification is a “black art” if you will.
-There is no checklist one can go through – there are, but they can’t do the job.
+The reason being that high-level player identification is an art.
+There are no checklists one can go through – there are, but they can’t do the job.

 For the vast majority it is extremely difficult

-This is because there are no objective measures per se, that clearly distinguish one player’s quality over another.
-And even if we came up with a set of metrics; US Soccer, in it’s entirety, is not instrumented to record these “stats”.
+This is because there are no objective measures that clearly distinguish one player’s quality over another.
+And even if we came up with a set of metrics; American soccer, in its entirety, is not instrumented to record these “stats”.